callnow

 1. General Petty Cash: Money that is kept aside for small, miscellaneous expenses and typically used for office supplies, minor employee reimbursements, and postage.

-2. Imprest Petty Cash: This money is defined as the money that is periodically replenished.
-It is a fixed amount of money that is kept aside to reimburse the employee of the company for small expenses related to business travel.
+2. Imprest Petty Cash: This money is defined as money that is periodically replenished.
+It is a fixed amount of money kept aside to reimburse company employees for small expenses related to business travel.

 3. Emergency Petty Cash: This money is kept aside for emergency purposes.